Code-Institute-Submissions/gillyshop/README.md

 This student wants to find some artwork to decorate his college room.
 The homepage allows them a quick overview of some of the pictures available and allows them to click straight through to those sections.
 The student clicks on the deer picture and is brought to the deer section where he picks a deer picture and adds it to his cart.
 This redirects him to the cart where he checks out straight away
 #### User B – A mother

 This mother wants to buy something for her daughter.
 She knows she likes pink and shes hoping to find something on the site for her daughter.
 She’s not much of an internet user so when she goes onto the site she goes to the products tab and sees that the products are arranged into helpful categories, including a pink one.
 Shes browses the pink products and adds one to the cart.
 She goes back to look for more and clicks on the pastel tag which brings her to other similarly coloured images.
-Here she finds something else that might appeal to her daughter also, she adds it to cart and checks out.
+Here she finds something else that might appeal to her daughter also, she adds it to the cart and checks out.

 ## Features